cloudlinux/cloudlinux-doc/docs/introduction/README.md

     [See more](/cloudlinux_os_components/#apache-mod-lsapi-pro).
 * **Reseller limits**

     Reseller limits is a feature that allows hosters to set limits for the resources each Reseller can operate with.
-Server admin also provides controls to the Reseller on what resources each Reseller’s end user will have.
+Server admin also provides controls on what resources each Reseller’s end user will have.
 Reseller limits set by a hoster limit the total amount of resources resellers’ end users can consume altogether.

     When a hoster has set reseller limits for the particular reseller he provides the reseller with an ability to set limits for his end users within the Reseller Interface.